MURIEL’S VISION FOR GLOBAL PEACE

 Through our friends in the GF Smith Peace Trust, MMS learned of the Rotary’s SA Peace Pole Project.

-(See www.peacepolesoceania.com) Their slogan ‘May Peace Previl on Earth’ mirrors the aims of the petition – and a Peace Pole has now been erected at NCW House (95 South Terrace, Adelaide).
+(See www.peacepolesoceania.com) Their slogan ‘May Peace Prevail on Earth’ mirrors the aims of the petition, and a Peace Pole has now been erected at NCW House (95 South Terrace, Adelaide).
 Adelaide Peace Pole #154 was unveiled on 6 February, 2025.
 Part of a state and national network, the word is spreading in the year of the 80th Anniversary of the dropping of bombs on Hiroshima and Nagasaki.
 The aftermath of those momentous events continues today.

 Simply download the petition, sign it and ask your friends to sign it, too.
-Every conversation you have, promoting the petition and the concept of Global Peace, is worthwhile.
+Every conversation you have to promote the petition and the concept of Global Peace is worthwhile.

-Once we have received 10,000 signatures, MMS will take the petition to the SA Parliament and ask for a motion, supporting the petition’s aims, to be passed in the Legislative Council.
+Once we have received 10,000 signatures, MMS will present the petition to the SA Parliament and move a motion supporting the petition’s aims in the Legislative Council.

 As we are well short of our target, the petition will now be lodged as soon as possible.
-A date will be advertised in the hope that as many who want may attend on the day of the tabling.
+A date will be advertised, with the hope that as many as want may attend on the day of tabling.

 Text of the Petition: